Frank Buchman: Buchman and communism

-After his early experiences in China, Buchman was acutely aware that the failure of the vast Western missionary effort in China enabled an alternative set of beliefs, communism, to take root.
+After his early experiences in China, Buchman believed that the failure of the vast Western missionary effort in China enabled an alternative set of beliefs, communism, to take root.
 In his subsequent work in British and American universities, he found that communism was a potent and attractive force.
 Though he did admire the boldness, and the passion for change, of communists, he believed that communism was inadequate because he found it to be built on moral relativism and militantly anti-God.
 A frequent theme became that the commitment and strategic ideology of communism must be matched by equally committed and strategic forces working for God.
 After visiting South America in the early 1930s, he told some of the young people working with the Oxford Group: "In one country I was told two young Communists had made it their duty to attach themselves to each Cabinet Minister to win him to the Party line.
 Which of you will plan as thoroughly to bring a Christian revolution to your leaders?"

 Buchman believed that both fascism and communism had their roots in materialism, which he called "the mother of all '-isms and, as such, materialism was democracy's greatest enemy: "People get confused as to whether it is a question of being Rightist or Leftist.
 But the one thing we really need is to be guided by God's Holy Spirit.
 That is the Force we ought to study. ...
 The Holy Spirit will teach us how to think and live, and provide a working basis of our national service. ...
 The true battle line in the world today is not between class and class, not between race and race.
 The battle is between Christ and anti-Christ."

 After Nikita Khrushchev's 1956 denunciation of Stalinism and the apparent thawing of relationships with the West, MRA produced a pamphlet, "Ideology and Co-Existence", alerting the West to the strategies and tactics of communism.
 It was translated into 24 languages and became the most widely distributed publication which MRA ever produced, giving rise to a popular perception of Buchman and MRA as being primarily anti-communist, and, therefore, right-wing.
 In the 1950s, he told a colleague: "If Britain and America were to defeat Communism today, the world would be in a worse state than it is.
 Because the other man is wrong doesn't make me right."